 Flip and cook for an additional 5-8 minutes, or until browned on the second side as well.

-Transfer the muffins to a baking pan and place in the oven for 10 minutes.
+Transfer the muffins to a baking pan or sheet pan and place in the oven for 10 minutes.

 This ensures that the English muffins are cooked all the way through.